 To say Bwindi Jungle Lodge is just an astonishing safari lodge is quite an understatement.
-It is a destination of diversity, energy and culture.
-From the fancy colours that burst open in its blue skies, to its charming sunset that leaves many of its visitors at a loss of words, it is a touristic facility where you can explore the wilderness and be pampered in splendor.
-As written by Solomon Oleny
+It is a destination of diversity, energy, and culture.
+From the fancy colors that burst open in its blue skies, to its charming sunset that leaves many of its visitors at a loss of words, it is a tourist facility where you can explore the wilderness and be pampered in splendor.

 There are many particulars that comprise a great stay, and this destination which is located on Lake Mulehe, mucha, about 10kilometers from Kisoro town provides so many.

-Serenity, comfort, convenience, and cleanliness are top notch at this facility—which prides in having six fully fledged cottages.
-From its wall fence which was built using blocks of solid volcanic ash, to the relaxing beds made of finely furnished tree planks, much of its décor and architectural design is themed along eco-friendliness.
+Serenity, comfort, convenience, and cleanliness are top-notch at this facility—which prides itself in having six fully-fledged cottages.
+From its wall fence which was built using blocks of solid volcanic ash, to the relaxing beds made of finely furnished tree planks, much of its décor and architectural design is themed along with eco-friendliness.
 They are built out of locally available materials creatively fashioned to impress.

 We were greeted with smiles at the door and invited to sit before being served fresh cocktail juice.
 I guess this was meant to give us a perfect beginning to the end of our day.
 What ensued next was a thirty minutes conservation that flowed naturally as chaired by Sherinah Ngabirano, the Lodge’s Manager.
 The cheery host was briefing us about fun experiences around the lodge we could pursue during our stay.

 The lodge’s menu exclusively featured organically grown farm fresh goodies from its kitchen garden.